Top 10 colors that make people buy: the complete guide with examples

 Employment Hero, an HR software, has another pink tone on the main screen.
 Light pink is used to signal humility, relaxation and ease.
 Also, the website is targeted mostly at women (as HR is a female-dominant industry).

 EmploymentHero uses relaxing pink in web design

 Brown is associated with earth, wood and stone.
-It’s a neutral and a warm color.
+It’s a neutral and warm color.
 Brown suggests reliability, consistency and earthiness.
-Sometimes it might be considered as boring.
+Sometimes it might be considered boring.
 Brown conveys a sense of warmth and wholeness.
 Darker shades of brown can replace black in backgrounds and typography.

 How the color brown affects sales

 Brown is good at attracting the attention of conservatives and people who put traditions above exploration.
 Unfortunately, for some, an excess of brown can cause unpleasant associations with wet earth (dirt), although the earth itself is a symbol of fertility and life.

 Brown is rare on the market.
 In design, we usually use brown as a background color or in woody and rocky textures.
 Brown creates an atmosphere of comfort and safety.
 This shade is appropriate for companies in the protection and justice sector — law firms and private security companies.
 Brown is irreplaceable in areas where tradition and conservatism are an advantage.
 But I don’t recommend it for use in the aviation and technology industry.